syncmylife/home-k8s-cluster/cluster.md

 $ sudo useradd www-data -u 33 -g 33 -m -s /bin/false
 ```

-* go to nextcloud.<example.cloud> and under Apps add External storage
+* navigate to nextcloud.<example.cloud> and under Apps enable External storage
-* go to User and Add group fileserver
+* navigate to Accounts and Add group fileserver-public
-* go to User->Active users, click edit and add group fileserver, then go to Settings->Administration->External storage and add nextcloud as Local with Configuration /external-data and for fileserver group
+* navigate to Accounts->All accounts, click edit and add group fileserver-public, then navigate to Administration settings->Administration->External storage and add nextcloud-public as Local with Configuration /external-data and for fileserver-public group

+* if the data is not visible restart:
 ```console
 cuser@amber:~$ kubectl scale deployment nextcloud --replicas=0 -n nextcloud cuser@amber:~$ kubectl scale deployment nextcloud --replicas=1 -n nextcloud